minonosky/sebastian-portfolio/README.md

 ## Features

+- typewriter style homepage intro
 - raw black and white visuals with responsive layouts
 - animated portrait interaction with a short bio and tech stack
-- seamless image reels for projects and music
+- featured projects cards

 ## Built with